 There are a few different ways to handle your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
 Correct Capital is a privately owned firm with fiduciary advisors.
 This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
 We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Louis Hills, MO.

 Normally, you have four options to consider when considering a 401(k) rollover.

-If your new job in St. Louis Hills, MO also offers a 401(k), most employers will allow you to roll over your 401(k) funds to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new position in St. Louis Hills, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.
+A knowledgeable financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA